upmaru/terraform-provider-tama/examples/data-sources/tama_modular_thought/README.md

-# Tama Thought Data Source Example
+# Tama Modular Thought Data Source Example

-This example demonstrates how to use the `tama_thought` data source to fetch information about existing perception thoughts in the Tama provider.
+This example demonstrates how to use the `tama_modular_thought` data source to fetch information about existing modular thoughts in the Tama provider.

 ## Overview